forta-network/starter-kits/scam-detector-py/README.md

 - exploitation (e.g. draining funds from a contract)
 - money laundering (e.g. sending funds to tornado cash)

-As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when
+As such, this feed combines previously raised alerts under the initiating address (i.e. the scammer address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when a specific combination of alerts is observed.
+The following bots are utilized by the scam detector.
-- a certain combination associated with ice phishing fired:
-  - ice phishing or fraudulent seaport order & sleep minting
-  - ice phishing or fraudulent seaport order & TC interaction
-  - ice phishing or fraudulent seaport order & (unverified contract & flashbot)
-  - ice phishing or fraudulent seaport order & malicious address

-The following bots are considered by the Attack Detector Feed and mapped to the stages in the following way:
 | BotID | Name | AlertId | Stage |
 |-------|------|---------|-------|
 | 0xd9584a587a469f3cdd8a03ffccb14114bc78485657e28739b8036aee7782df5c | SEAPORT-PHISHING-TRANSFER | Exploitation |